 The above lists include:

 - any e-commerce related activities

 - activity listed is being carried out in Jersey OR elsewhere by a Jersey incorporated/registered person, or by a person that is administered by a Jersey registered person.

 NB: If the JFSC finds an activity not listed above to pose a potential risk to Jersey it has the right to deem it so and request additional information from the respective business.
 Delays in application approval may occur.

-Jersey's Cooperation With The European Parliament (EP) - TAXE 1&2, PANA
+Jersey's Cooperation with the European Parliament (EP) - TAXE 1 and 2, PANA

 Data Protection (GDPR)